yujunz/gitlab.com-runbooks/howto/community-project-restore.md

 * Project Repo Data
 * Project Wiki Data
 * There's more but we haven't encountered/practiced necessary mechanisms for a restoration.
-Examples, docker registry data and artifacts
+Examples, Container Registry data and artifacts

 ### Coordination
 * A restoration process should be assigned to available team members (SRE, DBRE) and